 Beginning in 1970, the wheels began a transition from metal rims and rubber treads to all plastic by 1973.

 The patent number, 3538906 was first listed in the Weber catalog beginning in 1973.
 Around this time the number began appearing on the kettle vents.
 The wheel style by this time was all plastic including the treads.
 In 1975 the bowl vents were changed from the single small tabs to the large dual tabs.
 This is the same vent style found today on the Weber Smokey Mountain Cooker and basic kettle models available overseas.

 The modern plastic 6″ wheels with the word “WEBER” cut into the whitewall that is seen on basic Weber kettles today is in use by this time.

 In 1979, Weber started using the letter stamp (their ‘serial number’) to date their kettles.
 However, the features and details continued to evolve.

-The 1981 kettle lost the metal handles on the side of the bowl.
-They were replaced with wooden handles.
-The wooden handles also switched from the 2-rivet handle to a single screw.
+For 1981 the metal bowl handles were replaced with wooden handles.
+During 1981-1982 the wooden handles also switched from the 2-rivet handle to a single screw.